 NSE offers a limited number of graduate teaching assistantships (GTA) and graduate research assistantships (GRA).
 There is no separate application process.
 Students whose applications are complete by the priority funding deadline are automatically considered for available GTA/GRA positions.

 Graduate teaching assistants and research assistants are appointed on a term-by-term basis.
-They receive tuition remission, a monthly stipend starting at $1,700*, and a $430* per term lump sum for fees.
+They receive tuition remission, a monthly stipend starting at $2,150.

 Fellowships are also available to incoming graduate students.
-Stipends range from $1,160* to $2,200* per month for the nine-month academic year.
+Stipends range starts out at $2,200 per month for the nine-month academic year.
 There are typically four to six fellowships awarded per academic year.
 There is no separate application process for fellowships, qualified graduate applicants to the department are automatically considered for available fellowships.

 *Award offers and amounts are subject to change at the discretion of department administrators.

 The Bachelor of Science and Honors Bachelor of Science degree programs in Nuclear Engineering are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.